 Mavic Pro drone and remote

-Portable battery or solar charger: Anker 20,000 mAh Portable Charger and the Anker 21W Dual USB Charger.
+Portable battery or solar charger: Anker 20,000 mAh Portable Charger and/or the Anker 21W Dual USB Charger.
 For the best solar chargers, check out this post.

 Dry bag: Sea to Summit dry sack